-Beyond the speaker base and microphone, kids' karaoke machines come with a variety of features.
-A few of the most common include disco ball effects, LED lights that change with the beat of the music, and dual microphones (or one mic and two jacks so you can buy another separately).
+Beyond the speaker base and microphone, kids' karaoke machines come with various features.
+A few of the most common include disco ball effects, LED lights that change with the beat of the music, and dual microphones (or one mic and two jacks, so you can buy another separately).

-Additionally, some karaoke sets can be hooked up to a TV to get scrolling lyrics, some have tablet stands, and others allow singers to record themselves or change the song through voice control.
+Additionally, you can hook up some karaoke sets to a TV to get scrolling lyrics, some have tablet stands, and others allow singers to record themselves or change the song through voice control.

 How many songs can one machine play?